bizz84/flutter-tips-and-tricks/tips/0176-use-unawaited-analytics-calls/index.md

 # Use unawaited for your analytics calls

-When tracking analytics events in your code, consider using `unawaited()` from `dart:async`.
+When tracking analytics events in your code, consider using `unawaited` from `dart:async`.

-This makes it explicit that your code shouldn't wait for the Future to return or be interrupted if it fails (most analytics SDKs automatically retry in case of failure).
+Why?

+Analytics calls should be fire & forget and not interrupt the flow of your code if they fail.

+By using `unawaited`, you make your intent more explicit.

 ![](176.png)